bigbadcon/bbc-11ty/src/exhibitor-information.md

 ### Cost

-$300 plus a donation of 10% of your proceeds to the Big Bad Con Scholarship Fund, which helps folks at the intersection of marginalized identities attend the con.
+$300 plus a donation of 10% of your proceeds to the Big Bad Con Scholarship Fund or another charity of your choice.
+Our scholarship fund helps folks at the intersection of marginalized identities attend the con.

 ### Vendor Application